On the Adversarial Convex Body Chasing Problem: Problem Formulation

 \section{Problem Formulation}

-The adversarial convex body chasing (aCBC) game is played sequentially between two agents: the Player and the Opponent.
-The game evolves over a subset $\X$ of the Euclidean space $\mathbb{R}^N$.
-At each time step, a convex region $\Q_t \subseteq \X$ is first selected by the Opponent, and then the Player must choose a point $\x_t \in \Q_t$.
-The timeline of the game is presented in Figure~\ref{fig:timeline_demo}.
-The Player tries to minimize its total cost $\sum_{t=0}^{T-1} c(\x_t, \x_{t+1})$ over a finite horizon $T$ for some non-negative cost function $c$, while the Opponent aims to maximize this total cost.
+The adversarial convex bodies chasing (aCBC) \textit{game} is played sequentially between two agents: the Player and the Opponent.
+The game evolves over a compact subset $\X$ of a normed Euclidean space $\mathbb{R}^d$.
+At each time step $t$, a convex region $\Q_t \subseteq \X$ is selected by the Opponent, and then the Player chooses a point $\x_t \in \Q_t$, inducing a corresponding cost.
+Once $\x_t$ is chosen, the Opponent selects the next convex set $\Q_{t+1}$ and the process continues until finite time horizon $T$.
+The timeline of the game is presented in \figref{fig:timeline_demo}.
+The Player tries to minimize its total cost $\sum_{t=0}^{T-1} c(\x_t, \x_{t+1})$ over a finite horizon $T$ for some non-negative cost function $c$, while the Opponent aims to maximize this cost.

-We use $\x_t$ as the state of the Player at timestep $t$ and treat $\X$ as the state space of the Player.
-Different from the classical CBC problem, we restrict the Player's selection of its next state to a neighborhood of its current state.
-More specifically, we require that $\x_{t+1} \in \RSet(\x_t)$ for all $t=0,\ldots,T-1$, where $\RSet(\x_t)$ denotes the \textit{reachable set} from the current state $\x_t$.
+We use $\x_t$ to denote the state of the Player at time step $t$ and treat $\X$ as the state space of the Player.
+Different from the classical CBC problem, we restrict the Player's selection of its next state to a neighborhood of its current state characterized by a \textit{reachability correspondence} (a set-valued map).
+Specifically, we require that $\x_{t+1} \in \RSet(\x_t)$ for all $t=0,\ldots,T-1$, where $\RSet(\x_t)$ represents the \textit{reachable set} of the Player at the next time step from the current state $\x_t$.
+We use $\RSet: \X \rightsquigarrow \X$ to denote the reachability correspondence $\RSet$ as a set-valued map\footnote{One can also use $\RSet: \X \to 2^{\X}$ to denote the reachability correspondence $\RSet$ as a single-valued map.}.